ttkorhonen/e3pages/docs/kb/training/workbook/10_e3_modes.md

 ## Assignments

+* Can you change the install path used in *cell mode*?
+* How would you load more than one module installed in *cell mode* at the same time?
 * Can you override the default `E3_MODULE_DEV_GITURL` with your own forked repository without any `git status` changes in `e3-iocStats`?
 The output of `git status` should look like

   ```console